MrCoolGuy640/Cursor-Customizer/README.md

 2. Make sure you have some cursor files (.cur) ready to go.
 [ADDING .ani file support for animated cursors SOON!]
 3. Place your cursor files in 'Cursors' directory.
 4. Run main.py!

+**COMING SOON**:
+- .ani file support for animated cursors.
+- Bug fix for having to restart app before cursors are applied.